digipost/digipost-micrometer-prometheus/README.md

 new ApplicationInfoMetrics().bindTo(this);
 ```

-Application metric with data from `MANIFEST.MF`.
+Application metric with data from `MANIFEST.MF` or environment variables.

-This is what is expected to exist in the manifest:
+This is what is expected to exist in the manifest or as key value environment variables:

 ```
 Build-Jdk-Spec: 12